Imagine Dragons: Public image

 Despite their popularity and large social media followings, reception towards Imagine Dragons from other musicians and music critics has been mixed since their breakthrough to the mainstream.
 Review aggregator Metacritic reports that the band's first four studio albums—Night Visions, Smoke + Mirrors, Evolve, and Origins—have scores of 53, 60, 47, and 59, respectively, out of 100, indicating generally mixed reviews.
 The band's music has been criticized for its repetitive lyrics, "overblown" arena rock production, overemphasis on reverberation effects, sticking to formulas, and genre-hopping.
-Following the band's halftime show performance at the 2019 College Football National Championship, American music publication Spin ran an article titled 'Is Imagine Dragons The Worst Band Ever?', which described the band's songs as having lyrics that are "a composite of motivational platitudes and pseudo-dramatic yelps, barely merit repeating, if only because Reynolds seems so willing to do that himself" and featuring a "punishing, squelching rhythmic force."
+Following the band's halftime show performance at the 2019 College Football Playoff National Championship, American music publication Spin ran an article titled 'Is Imagine Dragons The Worst Band Ever?', which described the band's songs as having lyrics that are "a composite of motivational platitudes and pseudo-dramatic yelps" which "barely merit repeating, if only because Reynolds seems so willing to do that himself" and featuring a "punishing, squelching rhythmic force".
 The band has frequently been compared to Canadian rock band Nickelback by critics, referring to Nickelback's own negative public perception.

 Despite this criticism, the band has described themselves as "genre-less".
 In an interview with Billboard at the 60th Annual Grammy Awards, Reynolds stated, "We've always kind of prided ourselves on being kind of a genre-less band. [...]
 I have no idea how I'd categorize us.
 Sometimes it's definitely pop; sometimes the songs are all guitar-driven.
 It depends on the song."
+The band has been praised by some for their genre-bending style, and for keeping arena rock popular during the 2010s, a decade which saw guitars and bands dwindling in mainstream music.

 The band has also been the subject of ridicule by several musicians.
 In a 2019 interview, Slipknot frontman Corey Taylor echoed the Nickelback comparisons, claiming that Nickelback were "passing the baton of being rock and roll's scapegoat" to Imagine Dragons.
-Matty Healy of The 1975 described "Radioactive" as 'nothingness', stating, "It might as well be called 'Pikachy Banana.'"
+Matty Healy of the 1975 described "Radioactive" as 'nothingness', stating, "It might as well be called 'Pikachu Banana'."
 In a 2018 interview, Mark Foster joked that his band Foster the People give their rejected material to Imagine Dragons.
 In response, Reynolds took to Twitter, denouncing what he described as "click-bait horse shit filled with vile and hate meant to feed humanity's need to laugh at each other's imperfections and fails."
 Foster issued an apology to Reynolds on Twitter, expressing regret over the joke and praising him for his humanitarian efforts.
 Taylor, on the other hand, criticized Reynolds and claimed that his words were taken out of context, tweeting, "As long as people are stupid, letting salacious headlines do their thinking for them, there will always be controversy.
 Do some research and find the truth...".
 Healy responded in a radio interview, stating, "You're a millionaire in a huge band.
 You don't say, 'Oh, I'm gonna do this, and also can I be void of criticism?'
 It's like … no."

-On the other hand, the band has been praised for their genre-bending style, and for keeping arena rock popular during the 2010s, a decade which saw guitars and bands dwindling in mainstream music.